Zoroastrian calendar: Calendar eras

-The current mainstream Zoroastrian reckoning of years' start date is on 16 June 632 CE.
-Yazdegird III was the last monarch of the Sasanian dynasty, and since the custom at that time was to count regnal years since the monarch ascended the throne, the reckoning of years was continued, in the absence of a Zoroastrian monarch, under Islamic rule.
+Zoroastrian Yazdegerd Era (Yazdegardi Era) starts on 16 June 632 CE.
+Yazdegird III was the last monarch of the Sasanian dynasty, and since the custom at that time was to count regnal years since the monarch ascended the throne, the reckoning of years was continued, in the absence of a Zoroastrian monarch, among some Zoroastrians.

 Zoroastrian dates are distinguished by the suffix Y.Z. for "Yazdegirdi Era".
 The usage "AY" is also found.

-Isolated pockets of Asia Minor use an alternative reckoning of years which predates the Yazdegirdi Era, being based on a supposed date of the birth of Zoroaster on 3 March 389 BC.
-On this calendar, 22 July 2000 CE was the first day of Zoroastrian year 2390.

 Yet another form of reckoning is the Zarathushtrian (Zoroastrian) Religious Era (Z.E.R./ZRE), adopted in 1990 CE by the Zarathushtrian Assembly of California.
 This is based on the putative association of the mission of Zoroaster with the dawn of the astrological Age of Aries, calculated for this purpose to have been the northern vernal equinox of 1738 BCE.
 Hence the year 3738 ZRE began in 2000 CE.
 The Zoroastrian community, both in Iran and in diaspora, have also been said to have accepted it, the former doing so in 1993 CE.
 A briefing paper from the Zoroastrian Trust Funds of Europe indicates that they recognise this usage to have been pragmatically adopted by Zoroastrians in Iran, while the diaspora continues to use the YZ system.